ytakefuji/python-novice/README.md

 The goal of "python-novice" is for novice to learn the basic csv file manipulations (read, write, update, columns operations) and to practice basic supervised machine learning including classification and regression.
-Integer, floating point, string, and list operations are introduced.
+Integer, floating point, string, array, list, and set operations are introduced.
 Data preprocessing, and data augmentation are addressed for machine learning.
 Graph plotting using matplotlib is also described.

 There are Python 2.X and 3.X.
 Python 2.X will be obsolete.
 Therefore, all explanations are based on Python 3.X.